Did you know that BookBub is currently Amazon’s #1 competition?

 Click on your profile icon in the top right-hand corner of the screen, then select “Edit Profile.”

 Add your author cover photo and a biography.
-Make your author bio the best!
+Then write a captivating author bio!

 Step #5 – Add Genres